crllect/EaglerReborn/InstallingPlugins.md

 Here is a sample plugin that allows you to climb up walls like a spider: https://raw.githubusercontent.com/ZXMushroom63/EaglerPL/main/plugins/spider.js

-And one that allows you to step up 9.5 blocks: https://raw.githubusercontent.com/ZXMushroom63/EaglerPL/main/plugins/step.js
+And one that allows you to step up 9.5 blocks:<br>
+https://raw.githubusercontent.com/ZXMushroom63/EaglerPL/main/plugins/step.js